KeerthikaNagarajan/Color-Conversion/README.md

 Import cv2 and save and image as filename.jpg

 ### Step2:
-Use imread(filename, flags) to read the file.
+Use imread(filename, flags) to read the file

 ### Step3:
 Use cv2.cvtColor(src, code, dst, dstCn) to convert an image from one color space to another.